Globalshift.co.uk - copyright © 2009 to 2023; All rights reserved.

 Gas cons (bcm/yr)

 The Arab League (League of Arab States) is an organization of Arab countries formed in Cairo in 1945 by Egypt, Iraq, Jordan, Lebanon, Saudi Arabia, Syria and Yemen.
-The League now has 22 members although Syria has been suspended since 2011.
+The League now has 22 members.
+Syria was suspended in 2011 but was re-instated in May 2023.

 The Arab League is a political organization possessing elements of a state representative parliament while foreign affairs are often dealt with under UN supervision.